open-contracting-extensions/ocds_lots_extension/README.md

 The items within an award should have a `relatedLot` field.
 Publishers may also reference all the lots an award relates to at the award level using `relatedLots`.

-## How to set `tender.finalStatus` if lots' final statuses differ?
+## How to set the `tender.finalStatus` field if the lots' final statuses differ?

-`tender.finalStatus` and `tender.lots.finalStatus` use the closed tenderFinalStatus.csv codelist.
+The `tender.finalStatus` and `tender.lots.finalStatus` fields use the closed `tenderFinalStatus.csv` codelist.
 This codelist covers the possible end result statuses ('complete', 'cancelled', 'unsuccessful').
-The statuses of the tender and its lots' prior to the end result can be inferred from the relevant date fields.
+Prior to reaching a result, the statuses of the tender and its lots can be inferred from the relevant date fields.

-* If any lot does not yet have a final status, then `tender.finalStatus` should not be set, to indicate that some lots are awaiting results.
+* If any lot has no final status, then `tender.finalStatus` should not be set, to indicate that some lots are awaiting results.
-* If all lots' have a final status, then `tender.finalStatus` describes the aggregate result:
+* If all lots have a final status, then `tender.finalStatus` describes the aggregate result:
   * If at least one lot's final status is 'complete', then `tender.finalStatus` should be 'complete', to indicate that there is at least one award.
   * Otherwise, if at least one lot's final status is 'unsuccessful', then `tender.finalStatus` should be 'unsuccessful', to indicate that the procedure was completed but unsuccessfully.
   * Otherwise, If all lots' final status are 'cancelled', then `tender.finalStatus` should be 'cancelled', to indicate that the procedure was discontinued as a whole.